Ndacyayisenga-droid/maven-sbom-deployment-workflow/README.md

 # SBOM Deployment Workflows

-This repository includes two GitHub Actions workflows to handle SBOM (Software Bill of Materials) management for multiple Apache Maven-related projects.
+This repository includes two GitHub Actions to handle SBOM (Software Bill of Materials) management for multiple Apache Maven-related projects.
 These workflows automate the process of generating and/or fetching SBOMs and uploading them to DependencyTrack for continuous vulnerability tracking.

 ## Workflows